Brown cardboard packages are plentiful in the winter. Along with the treasures the boxes hold inside, there are often packing peanuts as well.

-Once you have a collection of snowmen, it’s time to make them melt, with a bit of science “magic.”
+Once you have a collection of snowmen, for your snowman activity, it’s time to make them melt, with a bit of science “magic.”

-Fill a small bowl with water with room temperature water.
+Fill a small bowl with room temperature water.

 Have your child place one snowman on top of the water and watch what happens.

 Almost immediately you will start to see small bubbles appearing on the sides of your snowman.
 In minutes the snowman will completely melt right before your eyes!

 Your results may depend on the type of biodegradable packing peanuts you use.
 Ours dissolved within just a couple minutes.